 All of our demos should include eye-catching visualizations (static or interactive).
-For inspiration and instruction please visit our Special Topics section.
+For inspiration and instruction please visit our Information Visualization section.

 All notebooks for the Callysto project will require an introduction.
 In this section you will outline and motivate the content of your notebook so there is no ambiguity in regards to the content of your notebook.
 This is arguably the most important section of any notebook.
 This is the first section any student/teacher is going to read, and if your introduction is vague/bad, then the content you create is never going to get used.
 Below are some examples of both a bad and a good introduction

 In this notebook we go over how to use Python to plot functions.

 This introduction is bad for a lot of reasons.
 Most prominently is how are you going to use Python functions and why is it important to learn that?
 As a general rule, if those two questions remain unanswered, the introduction needs some work.